Integralist/Blog-Posts/backbone_validation.md

 }
 ```

-The `display_errors` method takes in the object of errors we've created and trys to compile it into the template file using Hogan.js
+The `display_errors` method takes in the object of errors we've created and tries to compile it into the template file using Hogan.js

 But the first thing the method does is check if any errors already exist in the page.
 If it finds an errors element then it removes it.